 After you’ve shut operations down for the season and completed your Previous Season Recap, we recommend taking a hard look at your employee roster and confidentially grading your staff in various categories.
 Doing so, you’ll quickly identify your top 10-20% employees in terms of performance, attitude, and more.
 (Not to mention bring to light your worst-performing 10-20%.)

 Once you’ve graded your employees, numerous things will become crystal clear.
 Namely, you’ll know who you’d like to invite back year over year.
 You’ll know exactly which diamond-in-the-rough employees should be on the fast track to becoming supervisors and leaders.
-And, you’ll determine who would be great candidates for a personalized incentive program.
+And, you’ll determine who would be great candidates for a personalized reward program.

 Multi-Vision